-Spread all of the images out of the floor or pin them to a wall and start to cull them more ruthlessly.
+Spread the images out on the floor or pin them to a wall and start to cull them more ruthlessly.
 Look for the ones that hang together based on the criteria you have determined until you have chosen your final edits.

 Seeing your images in tangible form makes the task easier to process.
 It’s worth the extra time and effort.